borntofrappe/borntofrappe/playground/Style Guide/README.md

 # Style Guide

-Refer to the different folders for more detail.

 ## Fonts

-Consider the following table as a quick reference.
+The dedicated folder shows the different choices with an arbitrary HTML structure.
+That being said, consider the following table as a quick reference.

 | Choice          | Type       | Purpose                             |
 | --------------- | ---------- | ----------------------------------- |